atomist/sdm/README.md

     	params: this): Promise<HandlerResult> {
 ```

+This underlying GraphQL/event handler infrastructure is generic and powerful.
+However, many things are better done at a higher level.
+This project provides a framework above this infrastructure that makes typical tasks far easier, while not preventing you from breaking out into lower level functionality.

 > This repository
-> includes event handlers that subscribe to some of the most important events in a typical
+> includes event handlers that subscribe to the most important events in a typical
 > delivery flow.
 This enables dynamic and sophisticated delivery processes that are consistent across
 > multiple projects.

-The underlying GraphQL/event handler infrastructure is generic and powerful.
-This project provides a framework above it that makes typical tasks far easier, while not preventing you from breaking out into lower level functionality.

 ### Goals and Listeners

-The most important SDM functionality relates to what happens on a push to a repository.
+The most important higher level SDM functionality relates to what happens on a push to a repository.
 An SDM allows you to process a push in any way you choose, but typically you want it to initiate a delivery flow.

 #### Goals

 An SDM allows you to set **goals** on push.
 Goals correspond to the actions that make up a delivery flow, such as build and deployment.
 Goals are not necessarily sequential--some may be executed in parallel--but certain goals, such as deployment, have preconditions (goals that must have previously completed successfully).

 Goals are set using **rules**, which are typically expressed in a simple internal DSL.
-For example, the following rules use predicates such as `ToDefaultBranch` and `IsMaven` to determine what goals to set for incoming pushes:
+For example, the following rules use `PushTest` predicates such as `ToDefaultBranch` and `IsMaven` to determine what goals to set for incoming pushes:

 ```typescript
 whenPushSatisfies(ToDefaultBranch, IsMaven, HasSpringBootApplicationClass, HasCloudFoundryManifest,